McIntosh Loudspeaker Division Part 1

 1972

-This year we started to assemble
+This year we start to assemble ML-2's

-ML-2's and ML-4's at plant #5.
+and ML-4's at plant #5.

 1973

-and Dubois, PA to learn about their production facilities and consider them as
+In January, Sidney Corderman and I visit the Rola-Jensen speaker manufacturing facilities in Punxsutawney and Dubois, PA to learn about their production facilities and consider them as a source for drivers.

 Carl Van Gelder Joins McIntosh